 Probably the essential question of any divorce case in Texas, once you get beyond issues related to children, are those that deal with property.
 Texas is one of a few states in the United States which has enacted laws that treat the marital property as community-owned.
 Therefore, Texas is known as a community property state.
 Whereas most of the country derives its property laws from the English common law, community property states like Texas inherited their property laws from countries like Spain and Mexico.
-The difference can be significant for you and your spouse- depending on your specific circumstances.
+Depending on your specific circumstances, the difference can be significant for you and your spouse.

-It would be impossible to go over every element of community property laws in Texas over the next few days.
-On top of that, it wouldn't serve much of a purpose for you as a person who is either going through a divorce or is preparing to go through a divorce.
+Going over every element of community property laws in Texas over the next few days would be impossible.
+On top of that, it wouldn’t serve much of a purpose for you as a person either going through a divorce or preparing to go through a divorce.
 We need to cover the aspects of community property that are most relevant to you as a member of the community here in southeast Texas.
-Before we do that, let's discuss the fundamental differences in community property and standard law property states.
+Before that, let’s discuss the fundamental differences between community property and standard law property states.

 Comparing and contrasting community property and standard law property states

 In typical law states (the vast majority of states in our country), any property you and your spouse own is usually divided into belonging to either you or your spouse individually.
-It is possible to have some joint ownership of property but not in the same way that the community in states like Texas owns the property.
+It is possible to have some joint property ownership but not in the same way that the community in states like Texas owns the property.
 Instead, jointly owned property means that you could own 50% of an asset, and your spouse could own the remaining 50%.
-These assets can be divided by a court in a divorce, but at no time would you own 100% of an investment unless it is awarded to you in the divorce.
+These assets can be divided by a court in a divorce, but you would never own 100% of an investment unless it is awarded to you in the divorce.

 On the other hand, in Texas, you and your spouse would be classified as separate or community property.
 The community property would belong to the community estate and would be subject to division in your divorce.
 In addition, you or your spouse may own a property interest in the other spouse’s separate property.
 We will talk more about this later on.

 What about holding legal title to a piece of property?
 What impact does that have on all this?